e2b-dev/awesome-ai-sdks/README.md

 ## [AutoGen](https://github.com/microsoft/autogen)
+AutoGen is a framework by [Microsoft](https://microsoft.github.io/autogen/docs/Use-Cases/agent_chat/) that enables development of LLM applications using multiple agents that can converse with each other to solve task

 <details>

 ### Description
--  AutoGen is a framework that enables development of LLM applications using multiple agents that can converse with each other to solve task
 -  AutoGen agents are customizable, conversable, and seamlessly allow human participation
 -  They can operate in various modes that employ combinations of LLMs, human inputs, and tools
 -  AutoGen's design offers multiple advantages: